Leveraging Stochasticity for Open Loop and Model Predictive Control of Complex Fluid Systems: Preliminaries and Problem Formulation

-Many physical and engineering systems can be written in the abstract form of \eqref{eq:Inf_SDE}, by properly defining operators $\A$, $F$ and $G$ along with their corresponding domains.
-Examples can be found in section \ref{sec:Experiments}, as well as \cite[Chapter 13]{da1992stochastic}).
-Subsequently, we state Girsanov's theorem for such systems evolving in Hilbert spaces.
-We also include an essential part of its proof, since section \ref{sec:VariationalOptimization} will rely on similar arguments to derive sampling-based controllers for SPDEs.
-More details can be found in \cite[Theorem 10.18]{da1992stochastic}.
+Many physical and engineering systems can be written in the abstract form of \cref{eq:SPDEs_NoControl} by properly defining operators $\A$, $F$ and $G$ along with their corresponding domains.
+Examples can be found in our simulated experiments, as well as \cref{tab:semilinear_pdes}, with more complete descriptions in \cite[Chapter 13]{da1992stochastic}).
+The goal of this work is to establish control methodologies for stochastic versions of such systems.